GuanceCloud/datakit/man/docs/en/common-tags.md

 ### Metrics {#M}

-There is no fixed tag except the global tag because of the various data sources.
+There is no fixed tag except the global tags because of the various data sources.

 ### APM {#T}